 Latino Medical Student Association (LMSA)

 We are a chapter of the National Latino Medical Student Association.
-The purpose of LMSA is to promote the Latino culture in the field of medicine and in the AUC community, to educate medical students on Latino health issues, to be a lobbying force for Latino medical students, to assist in the recruitment and retention of Latino medical students, to inspire members of the organization to achieve academic excellence, to enforce awareness of the need for bilingual medical doctors, to make AUC students, faculty, and staff aware of the Latino culture, concerns, issues and future in medicine, to provide a bridge between the Latino community and other cultures that populate AUC, and to promote outreach to the Latino community in the surrounding area.
+LMSA promotes the Latino culture in the field of medicine and in the AUC community, educates medical students on Latino health issues, advocates for Latino medical students, assists in the recruitment and retention of Latino medical students, inspires members of the organization to achieve academic excellence, enforces awareness of the need for bilingual medical doctors, creates awareness of the Latino culture, concerns, issues and future in medicine, provides a bridge between the Latino community and other cultures that populate AUC, and to promotes outreach to the Latino community in the surrounding area.

 Muslim Student Association (MSA)

 The Muslim Students Association (MSA) was established to serve the best interests of Islam, develop Islamic awareness on campus, and educate AUC students on Islamic customs and values.
 MSA participates in community-based projects and programs to enrich Islamic understanding.

 The Pediatric Interest Group provides support and information for American University of the Caribbean (AUC) medical students with an interest in pediatric medicine.
 PIG seeks to contribute to the greater St. Maarten community through service and service-learning activities with a focus on pediatric populations and issues and to increase the number of pediatric-related professional development opportunities at AUC.
 PIG collaborates with other student organizations in pediatric-related events and programs.